This article is synchronized and updated to xLog by Mix Space

 Connection and Login#

-Use ssh connection or download the remote-ssh plugin for vscode, search for details yourself.
+SSH connection or download the remote-ssh plugin for VSCode, search for specifics yourself.

 Starting from 2024.08.11, all servers will no longer allow password login.
 Please provide a public key when assigning a new account.